jeancarlo13/JCTools.GenericCrud/README.md

 > GET http://host:post/{entity}/{id}/details

-Allows get all data of a specific entity, It's equivalent to the CRUD Details action.
+Allows get all related data to an specific entity, It's equivalent to the CRUD Details action.

 #### Request

 **Path parameters**

-- **entity** parameter (required): Is the name of the model related of the desired entities.
+- **entity** parameter (required): Is the name of the model related of the desired entity.
 It should be corresponds with any of the configured models into the startup class.

 - **id** parameter (required): Is the Id or Key value of a specific entity.